Quickstart: Block access when a session risk is detected with Azure Active Directory Conditional Access

-To keep your environment protected, you might want to block suspicious users from signing insign-in activity.
+To keep your environment protected, you might want to block suspicious users from sign-in.
 Azure Active Directory (Azure AD) Identity Protection analyzes each sign-in and calculates the likelihood that a sign-in attempt was not performed by the legitimate owner of a user account.
 The likelihood (low, medium, high) is indicated in form of a calculated value called sign-in risk levels.
-By setting the sign-in risk condition, you can configure a conditional access policy to respond to specific sign-in risk levels.
+By setting the sign-in risk condition, you can configure a Conditional Access policy to respond to specific sign-in risk levels.

 If you don't have an Azure subscription, create a free account before you begin.

 To complete the scenario in this tutorial, you need:

 - Access to an Azure AD Premium P2 edition - While Conditional Access is an Azure AD Premium P1 capability, you need a P2 edition because the scenario in this quickstart requires Identity Protection.

 - Identity Protection - The scenario in this quickstart requires Identity Protection to be enabled.
 If you don't know how to enable Identity Protection, see Enabling Azure Active Directory Identity Protection.